 There is a reason why things are this way, and organizational awareness is a huge part of the equation.
 In fact, only 9% of the respondents believe that cybersecurity is the most important aspect of their business, while 18% ranked it as the least important (out of six different options).

-On the positive side, reputation damage and business disruption are what the respondents see as the most prominent online threats to a business, which is exactly what happens if you let the cybercriminals win.
+On the positive side, reputation damage and business disruption are what the respondents see as the most prominent online threats to a business, which is exactly what happens if you let cybercriminals win.

 Prevention is not emphasized enough

 69% of respondents feel that passwords make them secure.
 It’s great to know that the best password practices are enforced by putting a firm policy in place.
-In fact, 75% of companies examined in this research encourage the employees to change their passwords regularly.
+In fact, 75% of companies examined in this research encourage employees to change their passwords regularly.
 With that said, too little effort is being invested into having a cyber attack prevention plan in place.
 25% of respondents don’t even have a clue where to begin.

 So what can companies do to protect their data, employees, and users?